Tank and Tankless water heaters both provide hot water

 More and more homeowners are choosing tankless, but is it the right choice for you?
 Is it worth the additional installation expense?
 What really is the difference… they both heat water right?
 We’ll explore the pros and cons here in this chapter.
 Let’s start with traditional tank water heaters.

 While they are not as water or energy efficient as tankless water heaters, convention tank water heaters have numerous benefits, including:

 Lower installation cost

-Tank water heaters are less expensive than tankless to install.
+Tank water heaters installs are less expensive than tankless to install.